General Handicapping FAQs

 How can I link my GAM handicap record with my handicap record from my out-of-state club?

-If your out-of-state club uses the USGA/GHIN system for its handicapping service, you should already be linked; you should have the same GHIN number with GAM as with your out-of-state club.
-If you see that you have two different GHIN numbers, please contact email@example.com.
-If your out-of-state club does not use the GHIN system, contact the GAM at firstname.lastname@example.org and include the following information in your email: your name, the name of your GAM club, your GHIN number and the name of your out-of-state club, the state it is in, and what would be the equivalent of your handicap ID number from that club.
+You should have the same GHIN number with GAM as with your out-of-state club.
+If you see that you have two different GHIN numbers, please contact firstname.lastname@example.org.
+If your out-of-state club is in Canada, contact the GAM at email@example.com and include the following information in your email: your name, the name of your GAM club, your GHIN number and the name of your out-of-state club, the province it is in, and what would be the equivalent of your handicap ID number from that club.

 What if I belong to two different GAM clubs?

-- Will I have to pay membership dues at the GAM and my other state association once GAM moves to GHIN?
+Will I have to pay membership dues at the GAM and my other state association?

 Yes, you will have to pay the annual membership fee at all state/regional golf associations to which you belong.
 Membership in a state golf association includes many other benefits in addition to handicap service and membership dues cover all of those things.